izayura/Currency-converter/README.md

 In the next iteration I plan to use Bootstrap to add the web design and visualize in a better way the results before I start working in User Story 3.

+#### June 9
+I have never worked with Bootstrap so this was the perfect opportunity to take a look at the documentation and start using it.

+I added a simple Grid System to make my interface responsive, and some other styles to visualize what I'm doing.

+I also finished the User Story 3 adding an oninput with function doFetch() inside the input "MXN" to display automatically the currencies converted, so the button used in User Stories 1 and 2 was deleted.

+Inside doFetch() I used toFixed() to round the displayed currencies to decimal places.

+In the next iteration I plan to continue working on web design to bring it closer to what I proposed in my prototype, so I'm adding a new User Story focused only on web design.

 ## Additional features
 #### Kanban Board